Iota Draconis b

-Iota Draconis b, formally named Hypatia (pronounced /hai'peishi@/ or /hI'peish@/), is an exoplanet orbiting the K-type giant star Iota Draconis about 101.2 light-years (31 parsecs, or nearly 2.932×10^14 km) from Earth in the constellation Draco.
+Iota Draconis b, properly named Hypatia (pronounced /hai'peishi@/ or /hI'peish@/), is an exoplanet orbiting the K-type giant star Iota Draconis about 101.2 light-years (31 parsecs, or nearly 2.932×10^14 km) from Earth in the constellation Draco.
 The exoplanet was found by using the radial velocity method, from radial-velocity measurements via observation of Doppler shifts in the spectrum of the planet's parent star.
-It was the first planet discovered orbiting a giant star.